-TIP: If you can’t find your warranty document, call Midwest and we will go on line and print a copy for you (614-252-5421).
-Or call today to request a copy of our P.C.S.A. to assure that your A.C. is properly maintained to keep its warranty valid.
+TIP: If you can’t find your warranty document, call Midwest, and we will go online and print a copy for you (614-252-5421).
+Or call today to request a copy of our P.C.S.A. to assure that your A.C. is adequately maintained to keep its warranty valid..

 How do I know if my A.C. should be repaired or replaced?

-TIP: The newer A.C. coils that sit above (or below_ the furnace are taller to meet government mandated efficiency standards.
-These taller coils often do not fit where the original coil was installed.
-The “too tall” coil issue may be resolved by also installing a new shorter furnace made to accommodate the extra coil height.
+TIP: Newer A.C. coils that sit above (or below) the furnace are taller to meet government-mandated efficiency standards.
+These taller coils frequently do not fit in the original coil installation space.
+The “too tall” coil issue can be resolved by simultaneously installing a new shorter furnace made to accommodate the extra coil height.

 How do I select the right A.C.?

-Today’s A.C.s offer a wide range of features including 2 stage condenser fans, variable speed compressors, various efficiency levels (13 SEER – 20+ SEER), and micro-processors.
+Today’s A.C.s offer a wide range of features including 2 stage condenser fans, variable speed compressors, various efficiency levels (13-SEER – 20+ SEER), and microprocessors.
 The benefit is more precise control over the cooling cycle/dehumidification process, and better comfort at a lower cost.
 Some personal research at the library, in consumer reports, or online will help you be more familiar with feature and benefit options available.
-One such options is Trane.
-Heating and A.C. contractors are another good source of information.
+One such option is Trane.
+Heating and A.C. contractors are another excellent source of information.
 As with many major purchases, you need to trust and feel comfortable with your installing contractor.